 Click column header to sort

-The Princeton Neuroscience Institute has a Research Specialist I position available in the lab of Professor Ilana Witten.
-The successful applicant will be energetic, self-motivated and detail-oriented, with at least 2 years of experience in a wet lab research setting.
-Applications should include a cover letter, a CV, and a list of at least two potential referees.
-Review of applications will continue until the position is filled.
-This is a one-year term position with the possibility of renewal contingent upon performance and continued funding.
+he Princeton Neuroscience Institute has a Research Specialist I position available with Professor Ilana Witten.
+The successful applicant will be energetic and detail-oriented with at least 2 years of experience in a wet lab research setting.
+Applications should include a cover letter indicating why you would like the job and what you will bring to the lab, a CV, and a list of at least two potential referees.
+Review of applications will continue until the positions are filled.
+This is a one-year term position with the possibility of renewal based on funding and performance.